JavaScript's "destructors" or the explicit resource management

 Conclusion

 Explicit resource management is a very nice feature to have, especially considering that JavaScript cannot support destructors.
 It allows to write clean and reliable code for resource cleanups.
 Currently this feature is not supported across all the mainstream browsers, so use it with caution.
 This feature is very useful for NodeJS because on the server side you often deal with resources that need some logic for cleanups, such as files and locks.
 Starting from NodeJS 24 you can use this feature with caution.
 Some APIs already have this experimental feature integrated, such as file handles.
 Chrome 134+ also support this feature.
+Since the feature is in stage 3, we will see it in other browsers soon.